JROChub/power_house/docs/book_of_power.md

 53. If that test fails, fix it before touching production.
 54. Teach cadets that every hex pair represents eight bits of inevitability; there is no shortcut.
 55. Binary toggles no longer amuse me, but you may use them to dramatize a single byte flip.
-56. When presenting to executives, describe this chapter as “hexadecimal finality discipline.”
+56. When presenting to executives, describe this chapter as "hexadecimal finality discipline."
-57. When presenting to mathematicians, describe it as “BLAKE2b commitments over deterministic transcripts.”
+57. When presenting to mathematicians, describe it as "BLAKE2b commitments over deterministic transcripts."
-58. When presenting to auditors, describe it as “evidence that nothing is hidden.”
+58. When presenting to auditors, describe it as "evidence that nothing is hidden."
 59. The genesis digest anchors the entire JULIAN network; treat it as sacred text.
 60. If someone requests the old 64-bit values, hand them a shredder.
 61. Update the compliance wiki with screenshots of `hash_pipeline` output; redacting nothing.